 Click here for application information.

 Residents enjoy 24-hour access to studio spaces while accommodated in a fully-accessible residency building with live/work areas, as well as in Vytlacil's former 1904 Victorian home.
-Three Residents are accommodated on the 2nd floor of the Vytlacil House in private rooms, with a shared kitchen, shared bath, and laundry facilities.
+Three Residents are housed on the 2nd floor of the Vytlacil House in single bedrooms, with a shared kitchen, bath, and laundry facilities.
 The 1st floor of the House contains a library, office and public restrooms as well as exhibition space in the Elizabeth V. Sullivan Gallery.

 The House contains a library, office and public restrooms as well as exhibition space in the Elizabeth V. Sullivan Gallery.